chrmeis/Jakku/README.md

 Structure
-The app has different Jaca classes with the following names and purposes:
+The app has different Java classes with the following names and purposes:
-AlarmReciver: 	wakes up the phone and sends notifications based on the intent of the caller.
+AlarmReceiver: 	wakes up the phone and sends notifications based on the intent of the caller.
 Exercise: 	is a simple class working as a page for different workouts.
 LocationSetter: is used by the user to set up the location to be used by the rest of the appMainActivity
 MainActivity: shows the home-screen.